Australian High Commission

 7.How long will it take?

-• Please allow a minimum of eight weeks to receive a new passport once payment has been taken.
+Please allow a minimum of six weeks to receive a new passport once payment has been taken.
 PLEASE NOTE incomplete applications will cause delays.

 Eligibility